-Side effects tend to start a few days after the radiotherapy begins.
-They gradually get worse during the treatment.
-They can continue to get worse after your treatment ends.
-But they usually begin to improve after 1 or 2 weeks.
+Side effects tend to start a week after the radiotherapy begins.
+They gradually get worse during the treatment and for a couple of weeks after the treatment ends.
+But they usually begin to improve after around 2 weeks or so.

-Everyone is different and the side effects vary from person to person.
+These side effects vary from person to person.
 You may not have all of the effects mentioned.

 Side effects can include: